IGNITE Symposium

 Farmingdale's IGNITE Symposium is a celebration of students joining together to collectively share ideas, discoveries, and cutting-edge research through poster presentations and speeches.
 The IGNITE Symposium is an annual display of Farmingdale State College’s dedication to student research, applied learning, and civic engagement.

-This event is open to all students who have participated in either Undergraduate Research, Applied-Learning, or Civic Engagement projects throughout the academic year.
+This event is open to all students who have participated in either Undergraduate Research, Applied-Learning, Civic Engagement projects, or Creative works throughout the academic year.
 Students will have an opportunity to showcase their work either in a traditional poster presentation session or in a TEDTalk-style lecture series entitled Spark Speakers.

 We are seeking students from all academic majors to present their research, applied learning experiences, or civically-minded engagement opportunities.